DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/5-2_networking.md

 2. **Parsing Overhead**:
    - XML parsing can be computationally intensive, especially for large documents.

-XML remains a robust and flexible choice for many applications, particularly those requiring a formal structure and extensive metadata.
-If you need further details or examples, feel free to ask!

 ### CSV & TSV

 CSV (Comma-Separated Values) and TSV (Tab-Separated Values) are both formats used for storing and exchanging tabular data in a plain text format.
 In a CSV file, each line corresponds to a row of data, and each value in the row is separated by a comma.
 TSV is similar to CSV, but instead of commas, tabs are used to separate values.